Welcome To Key Driving School, Inc.

 A NW Ohio Driving School that understands your driving needs.

-A student at 15 years and 5 months can take the 24 hour Online Course.
+We are a North West Ohio Driving School.
+A student at 15 years and 5 months can take the Online , Virtual or Tradition Class that consist 0f 24 hours.
 At 15 years and 6 months you can get your permit.
 Fortunately, you may want to start driving and how do you do this!
 Your excited about driving.
-And you have completed 2 hours of your online course and received your Certificate of Enrollment and yes, you must have your permit.
+And you have completed the 24 hours of a class and received your Certificate of Completion and yes, you must have your permit.
 Contact the driving school and you should be ready to start driving.

 You will find the online courses on the next Page.